Community Chest

 Eligibility

 Funding is available to organisations and groups that can show a clear connection to Tower Hamlets and have an income of below £150,000.
-Applicants will also need to at least meet one of the following structures:
+Applicants will also need to at least meet one of the below structures:

-• a Community Amateur Sports Clubs (CASCs)
+• Community Amateur Sports Clubs (CASCs)

-• a faith-based groups, where the funding is for inclusive activity that is open to all.
+• Faith-based groups, where the funding is for inclusive activity that is open to all

 Funding is not available to: